pritamrao746/ML-DL-Competetions/wheat-detection/README.md

 For our first submission, we fine tuned pretrained *DETR* model for our problem.
 It gave us a score of 0.5758 on the public leaderboard.

-Refer the following notebooks for detailed implementation:
+Refer the following notebooks in detr folder for detailed implementation:

  1) *wheat_detection_detr_training.ipynb* : Includes processing the dataset and training on detr.
  2) *wheat_detection_detr_inference.ipynb* : Making predictions on the test images using the trained model.